wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 ### Legacy gems

-The bad news is, even today, there are still thousands of third-part Ruby libraries developed before Ruby had compacting GC, and did not have updating functions.
+The bad news is, even today, there are still lots of third-part Ruby libraries which were developed before Ruby had compacting GC, and still do not have updating functions.
 CRuby developers decided to maintain compatibility with those legacy libraries.

 -   The semantics of the publicly exposed `rb_gc_mark` function was changed so that it not only marks the object, but also **pins** it.